 <iframe loading="lazy" src="..." ... />

-The issue with this is that iframes and not just images, they are websites!
+The issue with this is that iframes are not just images, they are websites!
 YouTube loads 1.2 MB in its iframe.
 It helps, if your video is initially way outside the view, that is often just not the case.

 loading=lazy forces every single iframe to load when they come into view.
 What is perfectly fine for images becomes an issue for iframes.

-1. The size is atrociously big.
+- The size is atrociously big.

-2. Users may not actually want to watch the video at all, or not right away.
+- Users may not actually want to watch the video at all, or not right away.

-3. Even if users want to watch a video, they will appreciate it more if the website itself loads faster not starts potentially stuttering (e.g. on less powerful mobile devices) when scrolling a website with videos.
+- Even if users want to watch a video, they will appreciate it more if the website itself loads faster not starts potentially stuttering (e.g. on less powerful mobile devices) when scrolling a website with videos.

-This is why a lot of mayor websites use a more advanced type of lazy loading that requires user interaction to actually load iframes.
+This is why a lot of major websites use a more advanced type of lazy loading that requires user interaction to actually load iframes.
 I encourage you to do this as well.
-This can be done in many ways, like putting the iframe HTML inside a noscript or template tag and injecting it into the HTML when the user clicks an image.
+This can be done in many ways, like putting the iframe HTML inside a noscript

 If you use WordPress, you are in luck and can use ARVE Pro that does this all for you and much more.
 You can benefit from the many years I have been working on how to best embed videos.

-1. ARVE Pro will get the right thumbnail images for you, it lets you use your own, the post’s featured image.
+- ARVE Pro will get the right thumbnail images for you, it lets you use your own, the post’s featured image.

-2. You can style your lazyload elements to your liking.
+- You can style your lazyload elements to your liking.

-3. It offers Lightbox.
+- It offers Lightbox.

-4. And much more.
+- And much more.

 Leave a Reply